srini86/data-engineering-with-dbt-projects-and-CoCo/README.md

 # Data Engineering with dbt Projects on Snowflake and CoCo

-> A hands-on lab for Kiwibank engineers. ~1 hour, entirely inside Snowsight — **no CLI, no local install, no terminal**.
+> A hands-on lab for data engineers. ~1 hour, entirely inside Snowsight — **no CLI, no local install, no terminal**.
 CoCo (Cortex Code) is accessed via the blue star icon in Snowsight itself.
 >
 > This lab is about **dbt Projects on Snowflake**, driven by CoCo.